CEGRcode/GenoPipe-docs/docs/deletionid.md

 ## Input(`-i`)
 DeletionID takes a directory pathname for the input and will run DeletionID on all the BAM files (`*.bam`) it finds within that directory path when you execute `identify-Deletion.sh`.
+Make sure your files are sorted and use the standard BAM format (output of most aligner tools).

+### Supported assays
+Like the other GenoPipe modules, DeletionID supports input from a variety of assays.
+Chromatin-based assays like **whole genome sequencing (WGS)** and **ChIP-based assays** (e.g. ChIP-seq and ChIP-exo) for which we have validated this tool are appropriate inputs.
+The background signal of ChIP-based assays  and the smoothing effect of the binning strategy that DeletionID implements makes detection of deletions possible.
+Generally, genomic sequencing assays work well and transcriptomic assays are to be avoided for this module.

 :::caution
-Using __RNAseq__ data is not recommended!
+Using __RNA-seq__ data is not recommended!

+Because DeletionID works by looking for significant depletion of reads in the genome, NGS assays with read distributions across the genome that dramatically deviate from uniform coverage will not work well.
+The background calculation assumes similar read coverage across all intervals tested.
+If you are trying to validate deletion backgrounds for RNA-seq data, we suggest you use a tool like DESeq2 which compares expression scores from your deletion RNA-seq sample against a WT RNA-seq control to flag depletions.
 :::

-Because DeletionID works by looking for significant depletion of reads in the genome, NGS assays with read distributions across the genome that dramatically deviate from uniform coverage will not work well.
-However chromatin-based assays like whole genome sequencing (WGS) and ChIP-exo for which we have validated this tool on are appropriate inputs.
-This is due to the large background of ChIP-based assays and the smoothing effect of the binning strategy that DeletionID implements.
-Generally, genomic sequencing assays work well and transcriptomic assays are to be avoided for this module.

-:::caution
+### Supported genomes
+:::info
 If you are trying to run DeletionID on samples from __human__ or another organism with a larger genome than yeast, please read this!
 :::

-DeletionID has been tested and works fine in yeast for data >3M PE reads but has not been thoroughly tested in organisms with larger genomes.
-Larger genomes will require a higher amount of sequencing to cover the genome and establish a consistent background model for checking relative depletion.
-In addition, the small size of human gene knockout mutations relative to the size of the genome may result in poor identification of true deletions.
-Many intervals may be reported as significant that are not truly knocked out.
-You may also run into mappability problems due to the larger genomes tending to have more repetitive regions.
+DeletionID has been tested and validated in **yeast (sacCer3)** for >3M paired-end datasets but has not been thoroughly tested in organisms with larger genomes.
+Some considerations for using DeletionID on non-yeast organisms:
+- **Larger genomes** will require a higher amount of sequencing to cover the genome and establish a consistent background model for checking relative depletion.
+Many intervals may be reported as significant that are not truly knocked out if there is insufficient coverage
+- The **size of the gene "knockout" mutation** relative to the size of the genome may result in poor identification of true deletions.
+Practically speaking, null mutants for larger genomes are typically not full gene knockouts but rather a mutation with a dramatic deleterious effect which result in a nonfunctional protein (e.g. frameshift, early termination codon, etc).
+- **Repetitive regions** can cause mappability problems, creating falsely called depleted regions or influencing the background thresholding to hide significant depletions.
 Regions with low mappability may need to be blacklisted in the analysis.

 Please keep this in mind when running DeletionID and try to use high coverage datasets to confirm knockouts.

 ## Reference Files (`-d`)

 For DeletionID, this is the "database" or directory with all the reference files used by `identify-Deletion.sh`.
-You will notice that DeletionID provides reference files for yeast (`sacCer3_Del`) so you can quickly get started without building up the database from scratch.
+DeletionID provides reference files for yeast (`sacCer3_Del`) so you can quickly get started without building up the database from scratch.
 However, you are free to customize the database by adding a different set of coordinate new mappability scores or by looking at a different set of coordinate intervals.

 Below is a list of the files that DeletionID looks for during execution and some information on the provided yeast and human defaults.